microsoft/api-guidelines/graph/patterns/longRunningOperations.md

 "status": "running"
 }
 ```
-Client waits the recommended 30 seconds and then invokes another request to get
+The client waits the recommended 30 seconds and then invokes another request to get
 the results of the operation.

 ```